kemedjio/My-Jerney-devops-project/README.md

 # Observability

-We  dont manage the observability stack by Argocd.
+We  don't manage the observability stack with ArgoCD.
 Because anyone having access to Argocd can modify it.

 ## 1. Monitoring